mitre/microsoft-iis-8.5-server-stig-baseline/README.md

 |V-76771|    yes    |           |    yes    |           |           |           |            ||

 Legend
-- Describe.
-Control has been evaluated and categorized as candidate for automated tests.
+- Describe: Control has been evaluated and categorized as candidate for automated tests.
 Describe block has been written.
-- Manual.
-Control has been evaluated and categorized as candidate for type that needs a manual review.
+- Auto/Manual: Control has been evaluated and categorized as candidate for type that needs a manual review.
 Describe block has been written.
-- Review-RDY.
-Control is ready for peer review.
+- Awaiting Review: Control is ready for peer review.
-- in-progress.
-Initial evaluation has been completed, describe statements are being worked on.
+- in-progress: Initial evaluation has been completed, describe statements are being worked on.
-- Reviewed.
-Control has been peer reviewed.
+- Reviewed: Control has been peer reviewed.
-- Tested.
-Control has been peer reviewed and improved ( if needed ) and the improvements have been peer-tested.
+- Tested: Control has been peer reviewed and improved ( if needed ) and the improvements have been peer-tested.
-- Automated Unit Tested.
-Automation of unit testing has been developed to the final point where creation, destruction and configuration of the resources has been automated fully.
+- Automated Unit Tested: Automation of unit testing has been developed to the final point where creation, destruction and configuration of the resources has been automated fully.